GSA/digitalgov.gov/content/about/contribute.md

 * [Blog posts](https://digital.gov/news/): Submit a newsworthy 500- to 750-word article to share a case study, success story, or challenge you faced while working to make federal digital services better for the public.

+* [Content updates](https://github.com/GSA/digitalgov.gov): Want to report a bug?
+Create a pull request, describe the issue, and apply any relevant labels.

 {{< box color="light-gray" >}} **Did you know?** Digital.gov follows the [Associated Press (AP) Stylebook](https://www.apstylebook.com/) and [general plain language guidance](https://www.plainlanguage.gov/).
 When we make edits, it’s to ensure the content reaches and engages our audience.
 View our full [Digital.gov Style Guide](https://digital.gov/style-guide/).{{< /box >}}

 ### Informational events